Yvonne Bönisch

 Yvonne Snir-Bönisch (née Bönisch; born 29 December 1980 in Ludwigsfelde, East Germany) is a German judo coach and former judoka.
-She retired in 2008.

-She won a gold medal in the lightweight division (57 kg) at the 2004 Summer Olympics and was a two-times world championship finalist (2003 and 2005).
+Judo career

 Her beginnings with judo happened at JV Ludwigsfelde.
+She won a gold medal in the lightweight division (57 kg) at the 2004 Summer Olympics and was a two-times world championship finalist (2003 and 2005).
+She retired in 2008.

 Bönisch coached at UJKC Potsdam.
 She moved to Israel in January 2017 and was a coach with the women's national team until end of 2020.
-Since 1.1.2021 she is the head coach of the Austrian JudoTeam and responsible for men and women.
+Since 1.1.2021 she is the head coach of the Austrian Judo national team and responsible for men and women.